pquentin/blog/content/2017-11-01_asynchronous_io_js_vs_python.md

 # Motivation

 When I first studied promises in JavaScript and asyncio in Python, they looked quite different to me.
-Indeed, promises use a lot of anonymous functions and handle errors differently from other JavaScript code.
+Indeed, promises can use a lot of anonymous functions and handle errors differently from other JavaScript code.
 For example: